 Any group of seven or more students may form a club or organization, provided they meet the stipulations set forth in the Lee College Handbook for Clubs and Organizations.
-Copies of this handbook are also available from the Student Activities Coordinator.
+Copies of this handbook are also available from the Student Activities Coordinator or online at www.lee.edu.